microsoft/aka/README.md

 ## Suggestions

 Notice anything missing or have suggestions?
-Please create an issue or submit a PR.
+Please create an issue, submit a PR or reach out to [@merill](https://twitter.com/merill) on [Twitter](https://twitter.com/merill).

 ## Contributing